mb-group/MyGPT_public/README.md

 # MyGPT

-This repository contains installation instructions and images for the MyGPT.
+<b>Note: This repository contains installation instructions for the MyGPT. <u>It will not work without source code.</u> If you need access to MyGPT source code, please contact Jaimin Patel (Email: jaimin.patel@stjude.org) or appropriate person.</b>

 ## introduction